CrendKing/avisynth_filter/README.md

 ## Build

-A build script `build.ps1` is included to automate the process.
+A script `build.ps1` is included to automate the build process.
 It obtains dependencies and starts compilation.
-Before running `build.ps1`, make sure you have the latest Visual Studio installed.
-The script will automatically assume the Visual Studio developer environment and check out dependencies.
-To run the script, pass the target configuration and platform as arguments, e.g. `build.ps1 Debug x64` or `build.ps1 Release x86`.
+Before running `build.ps1`, make sure you have the latest [Visual Studio](https://visualstudio.microsoft.com/) and [git](https://git-scm.com/download/win) installed.
+When running the script, pass the target configuration and platform as arguments, e.g. `build.ps1 Debug x64` or `build.ps1 Release x86`.

 ## Credit